ronakbendwal/rock-paper-scissor/README.md

 # rock-paper-scissor
-This is my first project which is a game
+This is my first game using fornt end technologies